Frequently asked questions about applying for studies in Latvia

 What are the application deadlines?

-The application deadline for the spring semester for the EU students is the beginning of December, for the non-EU students – the beginning of November.
+- For the spring semester the deadline for the EU students is the beginning of December, for the non-EU students – the beginning of November or mid-October.

 If the application deadline is before I get my diploma from secondary school/university, what should I do?

 If you are still studying in the last semester and have not received a diploma yet, you can apply with provisional results from your school.
 You have to submit a provisional certificate officially signed and stamped by the school/university.
 It is only applicable if a university in Latvia agrees to admit you with the provisional certificate/document.

 All students applying for the studies in Latvia need to demonstrate sufficient study language proficiency, which is mostly English.
 The level of the language knowledge must be equal or higher than B2 level according to Common European Framework of Reference for Languages (CEFRL).
 The proof of the language knowledge can be provided in different ways depending on the country, where the previous education has been obtained, and the language of instruction in the previous educational institution.
 Please see detailed requirements here.

 Yes, there is a non-refundable application fee, which is around €150 or $200, but it may vary depending on the chosen university.
 There are higher education institutions in Latvia, which do not require application fee.